Ubiquitous Radar

 Detect, track and classify multiple targets across the entire field of view, with the ability to recognise birds, drones, people, vehicles and vessels via micro-Doppler analysis.

-Drones and other unmanned aerial vehicles are now widely available in commercial, industrial and consumer markets.
+Drones and other uncrewed aerial vehicles are now widely available in commercial, industrial and consumer markets.
 Reliably detecting, tracking and identifying drones can be problematic particularly in urban areas where line of sight is diminished.

 Our Ubiquitous Radar has been designed and developed to address these issues.
 In contrast to traditional scanning radars which scan a narrow beam around the scene the PLX-U16 Radar is able to detect returns from many directions simultaneously.
 It can differentiate between drones and birds even determining the size and type of drone (e.g. fixed wing vs rotary wing).